apiacademy/microservices-deployment/README.md

     chmod 700 ssh
     chmod 600 ssh/*
     ```
-1. If you have some EC2 servers tagged with [key=Name, value=cademoconsuls], and the AWS credentials profile you are using is still `irakli-aws, then you can ping the tagged servers from Ansible with a command like:
+1. If you have some EC2 servers tagged with [key=Name, value=cademo_consuls], and the AWS credentials profile you are using is still `irakli-aws, then you can ping the tagged servers from Ansible with a command like:

     ```
-    AWS_PROFILE=irakli-aws ansible -i ec2.py tag_name_cademoconsuls -m ping
+    AWS_PROFILE=irakli-aws ansible -i ec2.py tag_name_cademo_consuls -m ping
     ```

+    You can find more information about ec2 script and using dynamic EC2 inventories at: <https://aws.amazon.com/blogs/apn/getting-started-with-ansible-and-dynamic-amazon-ec2-inventory-management/>

 1. Spin-up some Ubuntu servers on AWS (or any other hosting)
 1. Edit the IPs of the servrs in the provided `hosts` file (present at the